-Portugal is proud of its unique crafts, food and drink so you’ll find plenty of options when you’re looking for gifts from Portugal.
+Portugal is proud of its unique crafts, food and drink so you’ll find plenty of options when you’re looking for your Portuguese souvenirs.

 You don’t have to look hard to find souvenirs of Portugal that please all tastes and personalities, from your coworker to your mother-in-law there’s no excuse for playing it safe with bog standard souvenirs like fridge magnets or mugs.
 That said, I confess to owning a number of fridge magnets – there are some lovely ceramic ones around.

-Let’s take a look at some great Portuguese products that make lovely gifts, for yourself or your friends and family.
-Find out which of these Portuguese souvenirs to take home with you and what you can order online.
+Let’s take a look at some great Portuguese souvenirs that make lovely gifts, for yourself or your friends and family.
+Find out which of these Portuguese gifts you can take home with you and what you can order online.

 You’ve probably seen some Portuguese filigree dangling from the ears and necks of Fado singers.
 This traditional kind of jewellery can be fashioned from either gold or silver and I for one adore its intricate and delicate lace-like patterns.